jayapooja6/Price_change_notification_bot_project/README.md

 Data-Scrapping the product on the Cart/Wish-List
 Excel Automation
 Monitoring the price change
-Comparing the price with expected price(approx.)
-Notification and voice message
+Comparing the price with the previous day price Notification and voice message
 E-mail Automation (Purchase-link)